Willis Augustus Hodges (1815-1890)

 Courtesy University of Virginia Special Collections

-Willis Augustus Hodges was born into a free black family on February 12, 1815, in Blackwater, Princess Anne County, Virginia.
-Both his parents were free, as well as his grandmother.
-His grandfather was enslaved as were his parents, but since Hodges’ parents were free, he was born into freedom as well.
+Willis Augustus Hodges was born into a free Black family on February 12, 1815, in Blackwater, Princess Anne County, Virginia.
+Both his parents were free, as was his grandmother.
+His grandfather was enslaved, as were his parents, but since Hodges’ parents were free, he was born into freedom as well.
 Nonetheless, he lived more than half of his life in a state where the vast majority of African Americans were enslaved.

-The Nat Turner Rebellion in Southampton County, Virginia, in 1831 generated a repressive backlash on enslaved and free blacks.
-The Virginia State Assembly imposed a number of restrictions, including the denial of voting rights to the small number of free blacks who met the property requirements for the franchise.
-Many of free blacks fearful of further repression or even violent attack, moved out of the state, including Willis Hodges and his family who followed brother William and settled in New York.
-Despite moving north, the Hodge family kept the family farm that was the boyhood home of William and Willis Hodges.
+The Nat Turner Rebellion in Southampton County, Virginia, in 1831 generated a repressive backlash against enslaved and free Blacks.
+The Virginia State Assembly imposed a number of restrictions, including the denial of voting rights to the small number of free Blacks who met the property requirements for the franchise.
+Many free Blacks, fearful of further repression or even violent attack, moved out of the state, including Willis Hodges and his family, who followed his brother William and settled in New York.
+Despite moving north, the Hodge family kept the family farm, which was the boyhood home of William and Willis Hodges.

 Hodges intensified his abolitionist activities in his new home, Williamsburg, New York.
-He soon became one of the most outspoken black abolitionists in the state.
-By 1840 he ran his own newspaper, The Ram’s Horn.
-That paper and his other activities caught the attention of well-known abolitionists such as Frederick Douglass and John Brown, both of whom published articles in Hodges’ paper and secretly helped fund it.
-In 1848 Hodges was a delegate from Williamsburg to the National Convention of Colored Men held in Troy, New York.
+He soon became one of the most outspoken Black abolitionists in the state.
+By 1840, he ran his own newspaper, The Ram’s Horn.
+That paper and his other activities caught the attention of well-known abolitionists such as Frederick Douglass and John Brown, who published articles in Hodges’ paper and secretly helped fund it.
+In 1848, Hodges was a delegate from Williamsburg to the National Convention of Colored Men held in Troy, New York.

 He also criticized what he saw as the complacency of black Northerners, particularly those in New York City.
-He blamed this in part on city life and urged black urban residents settle on farms in the country.
-Even after the newspaper stopped publishing in 1846, Hodges continued to be a strong supporter of abolitionist causes, including John Brown’s Raid on Harpers Ferry in 1859.
+He blamed this in part on city life and urged black urban residents to settle on farms in the country.
+Even after the newspaper stopped publishing in 1846, Hodges continued to strongly support abolitionist causes, including John Brown’s Raid on Harpers Ferry in 1859.

 After the Civil War ended, Willis Hodges returned to Princess Anne County, Virginia, and became involved in Republican politics.
-In 1867 he was the first black man elected to office in that county when he was chosen to serve in the State Constitutional Convention of 1867–1868.
-He was later elected to the County Board of Supervisors represent the Kempsville District.
+In 1867, he was the first Black man elected to office in that county, and he was chosen to serve in the State Constitutional Convention of 1867–1868.
+He was later elected to the County Board of Supervisors to represent the Kempsville District.
 When the Democrats regained power, Hodges in 1876 returned to New York.